Skip to main content

 Navigate to the desired channel in Slack where you want All Quiet to send incidents to.

-Select All Quiet (or, if you are a allquiet.eu user, the All Quiet EU) and then press the Add button to integrate the app into your on-call channel.
+2. Select All Quiet (or, if you are a allquiet.eu user, the All Quiet EU) and then press Enter to add the app into your channel.

 Engage with Incidents Directly in Slack